AndreanIG/Portofolio/career/_posts/2025-07-01-pet-sitter.md

 ---

 <section class="lead" style="text-align: justify;">
 I joined <strong>Camp Paws</strong> in Melbourne because I have always loved animals.
-I missed my pets back home and wanted to do something that let me reconnect with that sense of care and companionship.
-Working as a pet sitter was also a way for me to improve my communication skills and learn to handle responsibility in unfamiliar environments.
+I missed my pets back home and wanted to do something that let me reconnect with that sense of care.
+Working as a pet sitter was also a way for me to improve my communication skills and learn to handle responsibility in new environments.
 </section>

 ---